PrEP (Pre-Exposure Prophylaxis)

 Before you start PrEP

-We can also offer a standalone kidney function test if you know both your HIV and hepatitis status already.
+We also offer a kidney function test if you only need to check this.

 While taking PrEP

-Should you test positive for hepatitis, we will advise you to see your GP who will refer you to a liver specialist.
-If your tests indicate abnormal kidney function, you will be asked to repeat the test to check if it normalises.
+If you test positive for hepatitis, we will advise you to see your GP who will refer you to a liver specialist.
+If your test shows abnormal kidney function, we will ask to repeat the test to check if it normalises.

 -